Once again, you have to defend your rights against rent increases. Here is what you need to know.

 Most tenants receive rent increase notices each year.
 Before you accept, refuse, or make an agreement with your landlord, it is important to know the following.

 1. You have to receive a notice of lease modification within the time limit required by law.
-For a lease of 12 months or more, your landlord can sent a notice from 3 to 6 months before the end of your lease.
+For a lease of 12 months or more, your landlord must sent a notice between 3 and 6 months before the end (renewal) of your lease.
 If your lease starts July 1 and ends June 30th, the notice has to be sent between January 1st and March 31st.
 However, if you have a lease of less than 12 months, your landlord must send the notice between 1 and 2 months before the end of your lease.
 For instance, if your lease starts on December 1st and ends on June 30th, the notice has to be sent between May 1st and May 30th.
 These time limits are respectively reduced to 10 and 20 days when it is a lease of a room.

 2. The notice of a lease modification has to specify the amount of the new rent, the term of your lease, any new clauses as well as the time limit of one month that you have to refuse the requested rent increase or other changes.

 The timing of your response

 Regardless of the term of your lease, you have one month to answer from the time you receive the notice.

 1. If you accept or you do not answer the notice of lease modifications: your lease will be renewed with the new conditions;

 2. If you notify your landlord by writing of your intention to leave, your lease will come to end and you have to leave at the end of the lease even if you have not found a dwelling.

 3. If you refuse the changes and you still want to live in your dwelling, you have to answer indicating that you will renew your lease but that you refuse the increase as well as any new clauses if applicable.

 We strongly recommend all answers be sent by registered mail, because it is important to have a proof that they have received your response.
 Keep the post office receipt as well as the notification you have received and your answer.